SwedbankPay/developer.swedbankpay.com/index.md

   </div>
 </div>

-## API Platform

-{% include jumbotron.html body="Swedbank Pay's API platform is built using the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer) and the request and responses come in the [JSON](http://json.org/) format.
+{% include jumbotron.html body="**Swedbank Pay's API Platform** is built using the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer) and the request and responses come in the [JSON](http://json.org/) format.
 The API has predictable, resource-oriented URIs and use default HTTP features, like HTTP authentication (using OAuth 2), HTTP methods and headers.
 These techniques are widely used and understood by most HTTP client libraries." %}

-### Connection and Protocol
+## Connection and Protocol

 All requests towards Swedbank Pay API Platform are made with **HTTP/1.1** over a secure a **TLS 1.1** (or higher) connection.
 Older HTTP clients running on